-House set to vote on Obamacare repeal step
+House takes first step towards repealing Obamacare

 Story highlights

-Friday's vote will advance a budget resolution the Senate already passed that will instruct both chambers to begin drafting formal repeal legislation in a process called reconciliation.
-The reconciliation procedure is being used because it requires only 50 votes to move forward in the Senate, which would allow Republicans in that chamber to pass it without Democratic support.

-But the question of what happens next has caused consternation for Republican leaders as they try to hold together their party to fulfill a campaign promise of President-elect Donald Trump.
+The vote will clear the decks for Republicans to begin working on a repeal of the law -- but the larger debate has engulfed the Capitol over how and when Republicans would replace the law.

+The debate over replacement has exposed some rifts within the Republican Party, which now controls the White House and both chambers of Congress -- the same position Democrats were in seven years ago.

-Some conservative Republicans, including members of the small but influential House Freedom Caucus, are balking at the measure.
-Some are concerned about the timeline to replace Obamacare, and others are upset that the underlying budget being voted on doesn't deliver on deep spending cuts the conservatives want to shrink government and the deficit.
+Some conservative Republicans, including members of the small but influential House Freedom Caucus, balked at the measure -- citing concerns about the timeline to replace Obamacare, and the lack of spending cuts in the underlying budget being voted one.

-Mark Meadows, the chair of the House Freedom Caucus, is leaning towards voting for the budget resolution this afternoon, according to his aide.
-He was undecided as of Thursday.

-Meadows and others have expressed serious reservations about taking this first step to start repealing Obamacare because of lack of information about replacement and a number of other reasons.
-His aide says "concerns remain but he's pleased to hear the Speaker commit to bringing up a replacement bill within days (not weeks) of repeal."
-One of Meadows' biggest concerns was that there would be too long of a lag between the time that Republicans voted to repeal Obamacare and had a replacement plan ready.

 At the same time, more moderate members of the party are concerned about the party moving forward with repeal without more detailed replace plans.
 Millions of Americans could lose health insurance if Obamacare was rolled back before a replacement was in place.